-All events and exhibits must be approved in advance by the Library including decision making regarding the length of events and exhibit duration, location of the events and exhibit within a library, and content of publicity.
+All events and exhibits must be approved in advance by the Library including decisions regarding the length of events and exhibit duration, location of the events and exhibit within the library, and content of publicity.
 This policy does not apply to non-Library sponsored events in the Library Lecture Hall.

 The following criteria are considered for event and exhibit proposals, although not all events and exhibits will meet all criteria.